Differential signalling: Relation to balanced interfaces

 When transmitting signals differentially between two pieces of equipment it is common to do so through a balanced interface.
 An interface is a subsystem containing three parts: a driver, a line, and a receiver.
-These three components complete a full circuit for a signal to travel through and the impedances of this circuit is what determines whether the interface as a whole is balanced or not: "A balanced circuit is a two-conductor circuit in which both conductors and all circuits to connected to them have the same impedance to ground and to all other conductors."
+These three components complete a full circuit for a signal to travel through and the impedances of this circuit is what determines whether the interface as a whole is balanced or not: "A balanced circuit is a two-conductor circuit in which both conductors and all circuits connected to them have the same impedance to ground and to all other conductors."
 Balanced interfaces were developed as a protection scheme against noise.
 In theory, it can reject any interference so long as it is common-mode (voltages that appear with equal magnitude and the same polarity in both conductors).

 There exists great confusion as to what constitutes a balanced interface and how it relates to differential signalling.
 In reality, they are two completely independent concepts: balanced interfacing concerns noise and interference rejection, while differential signalling only concerns headroom.
 The impedance balance of a circuit does not determine the signals it can carry and vice versa.